-ENTRY LIMIT: Exhibitor may enter a total of eight (8) exhibits and one (1) educational display, with a maximum of three (3) exhibits in any one class.
-Exhibitor is encouraged to enter not more than two (2) entries using the same media or craft method, to develop different skills.
+ENTRY LIMIT: Exhibitor may enter a total of eight (8) exhibits with a maximum of three (3) exhibits in any one class.
+Exhibitors are encouraged to enter not more than two (2) entries using the same media or craft method, to develop different skills.

 STATE FAIR ELIGIBILITY: Shawnee County will only be allowed five Kansas State Fair entries: one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather, and Jewelry, Three-Dimensional, and General Crafts) for a total of five entries.
 If there is not a qualifying entry for one of the classes, a second entry in one of the other classes may be submitted to meet the quota of five entries.
+Items intended to be hung must have a wire hanger at the State Fair.

 Exhibits will be judged by consultation.
 It is recommended exhibitor be present.
 If it is not possible for exhibitor to be present, a paragraph must accompany the exhibit stating process and approximate cost, or the exhibit will be dropped one ribbon placing.
 Also indicate if a kit was used and how much was pre-assembled.
-Although not required, the paragraph may accompany all other exhibits, as well, and will be left on display throughout the fair.
+Although not required,